eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

           name: http-port
         command: ["sleep"]
         args: ["1000"]
+        livenessProbe:
+          initialDelaySeconds: 3 # seconds k8 should wait before performing first liveness probe
+          periodSeconds: 3 # time between liveness probes
+          failureThreshold: 12 # how many times the probe can fail becuase k8 considers the overall check a fail and triggers a restart
+          timeoutSeconds: 10 # number of seconds before probe times outs, default is 1s
+          httpGet: # specifies a HTTP-based liveness check at a path and port
+            path: /healthz
+            port: 80
+        readinessProbe:
+          initialDelaySeconds: 3 # seconds k8 should wait before performing first readiness probe
+          timeoutSeconds: 10 # number of seconds before probe times outs, default is 1s
+          periodSeconds: 3 # time between readiness probes
+          failureThreshold: 12 # how many times the probe can fail becuase k8 considers the overall check a fail and triggers a restart
+          httpGet: # specifies a HTTP-based readiness check at a path and port
+            path: /index.html
+            port: 80
+        securityContext:
+          runAsUser: 1001
+          runAsNonRoot: true # boolean param
+          allowPrivilegeEscalation: false # boolean, can this container gain more privilege than the parent process
         env:
         - name: USER
           valueFrom: # injects a key/value pair from the configmap as an environment variable